braver/SideBarTools/readme.md

 - Copy Directory Path
 - Duplicate

-This package offers a tiny optimied subset of commands from the original [SidebarEnhancements][1], striking a balance somwhere between the bare minimum and the kitchen sink.
+This package offers a subset of commands from the original [SidebarEnhancements][1], striking a balance somwhere between the bare minimum and the kitchen sink.